 We blend a vast amount of experience and scholarship in the law with the finest group of labor lawyers in the region.
 As the political climate in this country has rapidly changed, we have developed a sophisticated model of representation that blends traditional labor relations with proactive political endeavors, which has greatly benefited our clients.

 Anil specializes in representing law enforcement associations and guilds in Oregon, Washington, and Alaska in all aspects of their labor relations, including day-to-day counsel, negotiations, arbitrations, unfair labor practice proceedings, civil litigation, and critical incident response.
 He is general counsel for police association and guilds of all sizes, including the Portland Police Association.
 He has bargained many labor agreements and has participated in numerous arbitrations on their behalf.
-He has also responded to over 50 officer involved shootings and in-custody deaths.
+He has also responded to over 100 critical incidents.

-Anil is a frequent speaker for the Labor Relations Information System, University of Oregon LERC program, the Washington Council of Police and Sheriffs (WACOPS), and the Oregon Labor Law College.
+Anil is a frequent speaker for the Labor Relations Information System (LRIS), the Oregon Coalition of Police and Sheriffs (ORCOPS), and the Washington Council of Police and Sheriffs (WACOPS).
 He also provides tailored training to our clients on topics ranging from shop steward basics to recent developments in the law.